What Is Abortion?

 A D&C procedure, also known as a vacuum aspiration procedure, is the abortion procedure typically performed during the first trimester.
 A woman is considered to be in the first trimester of pregnancy if fewer than 14 weeks have passed since her last menstrual period.

 A D&C, which stands for dilation and curettage, is an extremely safe procedure and the most common one performed in our office.
 During a D&C procedure, your doctor will numb your cervix with a local anesthetic.
 The doctor will then gradually dilate the cervix by inserting narrow, tapered rods.
 A small tube called a cannula is inserted into the uterus and connected to a suction device.
 The contents of the uterus are suctioned through the tube.
 The doctor will then check the wall of the uterus to make sure no tissue remains.
-The abortion procedure itself takes only about a minute.
+The D & C procedure typically takes less than 2-3 minutes to perform.
 Some women have discomfort similar to menstrual cramps during the procedure, and sometimes for an hour or so afterward.

 D&E Procedure (Second Trimester)